qqqlab/my-influxdb/README.md

 ## Hints
 -- Keep the number of tags low.
 The indexes use a lot of space.
-Unpopulated fields only take up one bit of data per field per row.
+Unpopulated fields only take up one bit of data per field per row (with InnoDB compact row format).